 The Toi Ora story

-Toi Ora Live Art Trust Studio
+Toi Ora Studio

 What we do

-A Strategic Plan developed in consultation with stakeholders, including members, underpins all of Toi Ora’s work.
+A strategic plan developed in consultation with stakeholders, including our artists, underpins all of Toi Ora’s work.
 Our strategic approach focuses on what matters to the mission: the impact on the community we serve and the differences we can make to the lives of vulnerable people.
 Our programme echoes the “five ways to well-being" model of mental health: connect, take notice, keep learning, be active, give.